Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Coverage Controllers

 \section{Coverage Controllers}

-In this section, we derive two coverage controllers that use~\eqref{eqn:clarity_dynamics}.
-The direct method aims to choose a control input that maximizes the rate of increase in the total clarity integrated over the domain $\Dcal$.
-The indirect method determines the time that the robot should spend at each position in the domain to achieve a target clarity, and then uses Ergodic control to compute the control input.
+In this section, we use the sensitivity and decay functions in~\eqref{eqn:S} to derive two coverage controllers.
+The direct method chooses a control input that maximizes the rate of increase in the total clarity integrated over the domain $\Dcal$.
+The indirect method determines the time that the robot should spend at each position in the domain to achieve a target clarity and then uses ergodic control to compute the control input.